EmranMR/tree-sitter-blade/README.md

 > The grammar is up to date as of **_Laravel 10.x_**

-## ⚠️ v0.9.0 Update ✨
+## ⚠️ v0.9.0 Upgrade Guide ✨

 -   There has been some structural refactor to make the grammar future proof, semantic and flexible as it grows with Laravel
--   Please read the `v0.9.0` Release Note for the upgrade guide, if you have any questions feel free to start a discussion or raise an issue
+-   Please read the `v0.9.0` [Release Note for the Upgrade Guide](https://github.com/EmranMR/tree-sitter-blade/releases/tag/v0.9.0), if you have any questions feel free to start a discussion or raise an issue
 -   As soon as you change your `injections.scm` you are good to go ✅